How to Buy Tech Giants at a Discount

 Still, she appears to expect an answer.

 I still can’t read women.
-Maybe she’s not as excited about this deal as I am.
+Maybe she’s not as excited about the deal as I am.
 (And maybe — just maybe — I won’t have to go to the grocery store anymore.)

 Regardless, I can still find deals in the stock market.